dvanderweele/ArachniCMS/README.md

 You will need to understand the basics of deploying a web application to a VPS provider such as Digital Ocean, Linode, etc. This application should not be used on a Shared Host as many features will be broken, but I'm not stopping you.
 Additionally, you will also need to know the specifics of [deploying a Laravel application](https://laravel.com/docs/5.8).

 I'm not going to go over the details of all of that, as there are many different ways for you to configure your application.
 However, there are some specific deployment details that are relevant to this application that I will go over.

+You'll want to checkout the latest tag in this app's git repo for deployment.
+In this case, v1.3.5.

 You will want at least PHP 7.3 installed, as well as the other prerequisites specified in the Laravel docs.